tdlm/chamber/README.md

 While digging, there is a chance you'll run into trouble.
 This is a cave after all, and who knows what lurks in the darkness?
 Of course, you'll arm yourself against any potential trouble, or risk death!
 Careful,

+## Treasure Chests

+Along the way, you will encounter treasure chests that contain items to help you on your path!

 ## Tools

 - Rock Hammer (I/II/III)